Chapter 20

 drama of martyrdom, ask what you’re trying to get from it and what messes

 in your relationship you make as a consequence.
-(If you’re sure, I mean
+If you’re sure that

 discussion about making a change.